* Popular recording artist

 In March 2015, Banks took to Twitter and mocked conservatives, saying: “If you guys look closely enough you can see the future.”
 This tweet was accompanied by a photograph of her genitals.

-In April 2016, Banks believed a satirical article circulating the Internet implying that Republican Sarah Palin, the former governor of Alaska, had said that blacks in the antebellum South willingly accepted slavery.
+In April 2016, Banks believed a satirical Internet article on the website Newslo implying that Republican Sarah Palin, the former governor of Alaska, had once said that “Negroes loved being slaves and they were doing just fine under our rules.”
 In response, the rapper posted the following comments on Twitter:

-Realizing her mistake shortly afterward, Banks deleted those tweets and wrote a follow-up message: “I can’t.”
+Realizing her mistake shortly afterward, Banks deleted those tweets.
 Then, after reporters from TheBlaze.com began tweeting about the story, the rapper told them that they too “need some black dick.”
 Moreover, she denied having said that Palin deserved to be sexually assaulted, explaining that she would “never wish a woman to be raped.”
 Finally, Banks seemed to re-affirm her initial tweets about Palin in a follow-up message to TheBlaze editor Oliver Darcy: “since she’s obsessed w/ what we black folk think and feel she should suck on a big black dick and hum on some ashy black balls”.

 For additional information on Banks, click here.

 Further Reading: “Azealia Banks, Taking Her Cues and Lyrics From the Street” (NY Times, 2-1-2012).